 That enthusiasm dampened when I found out more about the woman who was portraying Diana Prince.
 Gal Gadot was an officer in the Israeli military, a woman who trained soldiers in fighting techniques to use against Palestinian civilians.
 She was extremely supportive of the 2014 Gaza War, which three years ago this month saw the slaughter of 535 children.
 Some boycotted the movie and the country of Lebanon banned it.

 I did decide to see Wonder Woman and I did enjoy it.
 I thought the story was well done and true to my vision of the character.
 But I did not watch it like a sponge, as I would have as a child.
+And I will not be buying merchandise or otherwise promoting the Gadot version of the character.
 As adults, we must keep a critical eye on our childhood heroes and be self-reflective about our own choices.